quangdalat/RobotSimulator/README.md

 # RobotSimulator
 Download https://visualstudio.microsoft.com/vs/ Visual Studio.
 Install the software to your computer

+Clone the project source code at https://github.com/quangdalat/RobotSimulator to your local computer

 Open project by click on Robot simulator.sln file

 Click on Run button on Visual Studio to compile the project https://prnt.sc/4uqApZHhKbY2